ClamAV-API-Server/clamav-api-server/README.md

 `sudo ufw allow 3310/tcp`

-After at all, you need to restart clamav daemon.
+Finally, you need to restart the ClamAV daemon.

 ## Running Up API Server

-To run API server, you have to install dependencies.
+To run the API server, you have to install dependencies.

 `npm i`

-Then you need to change some variables to create connection between server and clamav
+Then you need to change some variables to create a connection between the server and ClamAV

 ```dotenv
 CLAM_HOST=YOURT_HOST